wesdeveloper/snacks-machine/README.md

 ## Getting Started

-Just clone, install dependencies and run with npm script.
+Clone the project, install dependencies, set env variables and run with npm script.

 To clone the project:
 ```